Grad PLUS Loan Program

 - have no recent federal drug convictions

-- if male and born after 1959, have registered for the draft
+- if male and born after 1959, have registered for selective service

 If you have an absence of bad credit (you are not in default on any loan, in a collections status, charge off, write off or are you not currently more than 90 days past due on any of your accounts), you may be eligible for a Grad PLUS loan.